cfcMalky/QuidLinks/ADD_OFFER_METHOD.md

 Refer 2 Earn: Method Sheet for Adding New Offers Follow these steps to add a new offer to the site, ensuring consistency and brand alignment.
 1. Create the Offer Page
-Duplicate an existing offer HTML file (e.g., offers/baremetrics.html).
+Duplicate an existing offer HTML file (e.g., offers/monzo.html) to ensure all latest features are included.
 Rename the file to match the new offer (e.g., offers/newbrand.html).
 Update the following:
 Title in the <title> tag.